Japan PM tells Brazil 'Abenomics' working, time to do more business

 Brazil's Vale SA, the world's largest iron ore miner, inked an agreement with Japan Oil, Gas and Metals Corp (JOGMEC) to strengthen cooperation in coal mining in Mozambique.
 Vale also renewed ties with JBIC for financing iron ore, coal and other mining projects.

 It wasn't all business for Abe.
-The Japanese leader met Brazilian football stars who have played in Japan and thanked them for helping develop the sport in his country.
+The Japanese leader met Brazilian soccer stars who have played in Japan and thanked them for helping develop the sport in his country.